What Is an ACD in a Call Center?

-If a customer really can’t wait, they may request a callback and a system will call them later and connect with the agent.
-This feature shows them that phrases like “your call is important for us” aren’t just lip service.
+If a customer really can’t wait, they may request a callback, and a system will call them back later by connecting to the relevant agent.
+This feature shows them that phrases like “your call is important for us” aren’t just word of mouth.

-In case of call overflow (when the call volume exceeds the call center capacities), ACD routes a part of calls to another call center until the problem is resolved.
+In case of call overflow (when the call volume exceeds the call center capacities), Automatic Call Distributor routes some calls to another call center until the problem is solved.
 Also, the system can route your incoming calls outside your business hours to an outsourcing call center or to voicemail.

-An efficient ACD can improve your agents’ performance.
+An efficient Automatic Call Distributor can improve your agents’ performance.
 Your employees will be able to jump right into the problem-solving mode because a client’s problem is identified as early as they interact with the IVR.

 The ACD reports contain detailed information on your inbound lines.
 You can see all incoming calls that reached your call center (processed and missed calls), the time spent by a caller on the IVR and in the call queue before reaching the agent, and the call processing time by the agent.

-Specific features of an ACD from Voiptime Cloud
+Specific Features of an ACD from Voiptime Cloud

 Universal Queue for All Channels